Skip to main content

 What is the difference between linear feet and square feet?

-How do I measure linear feet for baseboards or trim?
+How do I convert square feet to linear feet for flooring?